The Maier Museum of Art

 at Randolph College

-The Maier Museum of Art at Randolph College has an impressive collection of 19th through 21st century American art.
+The Maier Museum of Art at Randolph College displays a world-class collection of American art.
 These works provide diverse visual expressions of our cultural heritage.
-Discover how American artists have portrayed people, places and ideas.
-Experience how art affects us individually, and contributes to our understanding of the world.
+In this tour, students will discover how American artists portray people, places, and ideas from the 19th century through today.
+They will discuss how art affects us individually and contributes to our understanding of the world.

 Early portraiture

 From colonial times into the nineteenth century, owning art was a luxury for most Americans.
-For those with the means and desire to buy art, portraits preserved the likenesses of family members and community leaders and conveyed status.
-This gallery contains a portrait of Mrs. Polly Hooper by Gilbert Stuart, who also painted several portraits of George Washington – his most famous portrait is of George Washington, a painting used as the source for the engraving of Washington on the one-dollar bill.
+Prior to photography, for those with the means to buy art, painted portraits preserved the likenesses of family members and community leaders and conveyed status.
+This gallery contains Portrait of Mrs. Polly Hooper by Gilbert Stuart, who also painted several portraits of US Presidents.
+His most famous portrait is of George Washington, a painting used as the source for the engraving of Washington on the one-dollar bill.

 A portrait of Lynchburg native, Mary Elizabeth Morgan, by Virginia artist George Fitzwilson provides a contrast in style and method to Stuart’s portrait.
 Fitzwilson was a limner artist, or a mostly untrained (self-taught) artist for hire.
 Limners traveled along routes, much like a “traveling salesman” offering their services to a growing middle class.
 To create the portrait of Mary Elizabeth Morgan, Fitzwilson used a “stock” method, pre-painting the landscape and body, leaving only the facial features to be painted at the time of the sitting.
 Limners charged less than trained artists, making them attractive to the growing middle class because portraits in the home conveyed an air of refinement.
 This portrait gives students an opportunity to discuss proportion and scale and drawing from observation.

-Self Portrait by Louise Jordan Smith, a trailblazing teacher who founded the college’s art collection, was completed while looking in the mirror on view across from the pastel painting.
+An object for comparison is Self Portrait by Louise Jordan Smith, a trailblazing teacher who founded the college’s art collection.
+The work was completed while looking in the mirror on view across from the pastel painting.
 The three-quarter view shows a strong resemblance to Smith.

 Early landscapes

 Virginia artist Flavius Fisher’s painting Dismal Swamp is a luminous depiction of Lake Drummond, the freshwater lake at the center of the Great Dismal Swamp.
 The Great Dismal Swamp, a marshland in the Coastal Plain (Tidewater) region of southeastern Virginia and northeastern North Carolina, was first surveyed by George Washington in 1763.
 He and investors purchased the area to “drain the swamp,” harvest the trees for lumber, and replant the land with crops.
 This region provided refuge for Native Americans fleeing the colonial frontier in the 1600s, and later enslaved people seeking freedom via the Underground Railroad.
-For many, the Great Dismal Swamp became a permanent home, where they established hidden, self-sufficient communities called maroons.
+For many, the Great Dismal Swamp became home (permanent or temporary), where they established hidden, self-sufficient communities [they grew crops] called Maroon Communities.
 Today, this region is a national wildlife refuge.
+Great Dismal Swamp in Virginia is a haven for 200 bird species, including 35 types of warblers.
+Great Egrets – depicted in the painting – are commonly found in the Great Dismal Swamp National Wildlife Refuge.
+Today this area is an active archaeological site as it holds the largest known collection of archaeological artifacts in the continental United States from Maroon colonies.

-Lynchburg in 1845 by Augustus Köllner shows the city viewed from the Amherst side of the James River at a point in Lynchburg’s history when tobacco, our major industry, was transported on the James River.
+Lynchburg in 1845 by Augustus Köllner shows the city viewed from the Amherst side of the James River at a point in Lynchburg’s history when tobacco was our major industry and transported on the James River.
 The landscape is detailed drawing in ink on pages pulled from a sketchbook.

 John James Audubon was an ornithologist and artist fascinated with the habits of birds.
 He created a detailed catalog of American bird species, a massive four volume book called Birds of America.
 Rather than depicting scientific rendering of birds, as other ornithologists had done, Audubon rendered birds in their natural habitat, in painstaking detail.
 Marsh Wren, an engraving on hand colored paper, accurately depicts three birds and their oval-shaped nest.
 The Coastal Plain (Tidewater) region of Virginia is a temporary residence for Marsh Wrens during the spring and fall migration periods.

-Highlights: Developments in portraiture, American Impressionism, experiments with texture
+Highlights: Developments in portraiture, American Impressionism, experiments with texture, innovations in art

 Developments in American Portraiture

 The popularization of photography in the mid-1900s contributed to changes in art.
-Since photography could depict the world more accurately than painting, painters shifted from representing reality to portraying emotions and impressions of the subject.
+Since photography could depict the world more accurately than painting, painters shifted from representing reality to portraying emotions, impressions, and information about the subject.
 Students will compare portraits.

 Portraiture by Thomas Eakins, William Merritt Chase, and Marion Boyd Allen convey more information about their subjects’ personalities and professions than do the earlier portraits from Gallery 2, in which depicting the sitter’s likeness in a pleasing manner was usually the sole objective.
 Marion Boyd Allen’s Portrait of Anna Vaughn Hyatt shows the sculptor working on a clay maquette (model) of Joan of Arc on horseback in preparation for the full-size bronze sculpture that now resides in NYC.
 The sculpture was the first New York City monument created by a female artist.